-French Immersion is an optional program offered in some of KPR’s schools.
-The program starts in Senior Kindergarten and continues to grade 12.
+French Immersion is an optional program offered in some KPR schools.
+The program starts in Senior Kindergarten and continues until grade 12.
+French Immersion instruction focuses on four distinct but interrelated strands: Listening, Speaking, Reading and Writing.

-At the elementary level, the program includes the study of French as a second language and the study of at least two other subjects taught in French.
-These subjects are selected from the arts, social studies (Grades 1 to 6) or history and geography (Grades 7 and 8), mathematics, science and technology, and health and physical education.
-Students receive instruction in French for 100% of the time in Senior Kindergarten and grade one, for 80% of the time in grade two, for 70% to 80% of the time in grade 3 and 4, for 50% to 60% of the time in grade 6 and for 50% of the time in grade 7 and 8.
-Students begin receiving instruction in English in grade two which then gradually extends to include other subjects.
+At the elementary level, the program includes the study of French as a second language (FSL) and the study of at least two other subjects that are taught in French.
+These subjects can be selected from the arts, social studies (Grades 1 to 6) or history and geography (Grades 7 and 8), mathematics, science and technology, and health and physical education.
+Students receive instruction in French for 100% of the time in Senior Kindergarten and Grade one, for 80% of the time in Grade two, for 70% to 80% of the time in Grades 3 and 4, for 50% to 60% of the time in Grades 5 and 6 and for 50% of the time in Grades 7 and 8.
+Students begin receiving instruction in the English language in Grade two which then gradually extends to include instruction in additional subjects.

-At the secondary level, students in French Immersion take four (4) French credit courses plus three (6) additional credits taught in French.
+At the secondary level, students in French Immersion take four (4) FSL courses and accumulate an additional six (6) credits in other subjects where the language of instruction is French.

 The schools that offer the French Immersion program at the elementary level are:

-- Ganaraska Trail PS, Port Hope (Grades JK-6)
+- Ganaraska Trail PS, Port Hope (Grades SK-6)

 - Edmison Heights P.S., Peterborough (Grades SK-6)